 - The Wildlife Centre is renowned for having some of the highest welfare standards in Africa, shown through the accreditations it has received.

-- The majority of our residents have been rescued within Malawi, but we have also provided sanctuary to some animals that have been rescued from captivity and abuse in other countries like our lions, Simba and Bella.
-Read about why we are one of Africa’s most respected sanctuaries here.
+- The majority of our residents have been rescued within Malawi, but we have also provided sanctuary to some animals that have been rescued from captivity and abuse in other countries, such as our now departed lions, Simba and Bella.

-- Every effort is made to return rescued animals back into the wild where they belong.
-For those that can never be released, we offer the best quality of life possible in large, natural enclosures where they can roam freely.
+- Every effort is made to return rescued animals to the wild where they belong.
+For those that can never be released, we offer the best possible quality of life in large, natural enclosures where they can roam freely.

 - Investment into our visitor facilities – such as the bar, café, gift shop, amphitheatre, playground, gardens and walking trails – have all helped to drive visitation, and all of the revenue generated as a result goes back into feeding and caring for the rescued animals at the sanctuary.